Jinya Zhao

 Holding Air, Holding Light

-- Features new writing by Emma Crichton-Miller and a conversation with Dr Xiaoxin Li of the V&A, offering critical and curatorial perspectives on Zhao’s work across material, cultural, and temporal contexts
+- Features an essay by Emma Crichton-Miller and a conversation with Dr Xiaoxin Li of the V&A, offering critical and curatorial perspectives on Zhao’s work across material, cultural, and temporal contexts.

 Jinya Zhao: Holding Air, Holding Light explores the sculptural and perceptual practice of artist and researcher Jinya Zhao.
 Combining blown glass with drawing, installation, and spatial choreography, Zhao’s work occupies a liminal space between fragility and presence, memory and light.
-Rather than present finished objects, she creates conditions for perception – inviting viewers to pause and inhabit moments of perceptual suspension.
+Rather than present objects as finished forms, she creates conditions for perception – inviting viewers to pause and inhabit moments of perceptual suspension.
 “Glass is not what I make, but how I listen to time,” she writes.
 Integrating theory and practice, Zhao transforms glass into an artistic language that connects memory, perception, and experience.
 This book features an essay by arts writer Emma Crichton-Miller and a conversation with Dr Xiaoxin Li of the Victoria and Albert Museum.
-With 50 full-color images and bilingual text, Holding Air, Holding Light is both a meditation on perception and a space to dwell within.
+It also includes 50 full-colour images.
+It is part of the Hurtwood Contemporary Artist Series and is published in collaboration with Taste Contemporary in Geneva.

 - Publisher